Alex MogliaMoglia Advisors | Schaumburg, IL

 - Lie to Me: Using Interview Skills to See Through the Lies and Find the Truth

 - Receivers and their teams understand that interviewing witnesses is an important step to uncovering fraud and other hidden information that may lead to recovering additional assets for the estate.
 Whether due to time constraints or inexperience, some practitioners may not properly prepare for and execute the interview.
 Through hands-on demonstrations and audience participation, this panel will review well-established methods and techniques to help attendees master the interview process.
+Learning Objectives: 1) Prepare for the interview to ensure the best opportunity for success; 2) Conduct the interview in a manner designed to elicit crucial information; and 3) Interpret and understand the verbal and non-verbal information provided during the interview process.

 Speakers:Chantal Eikey, David Doyle, Eddy Espinosa, Geoff Winkler (Producer)